 40. Skyline Loop Trail

-The Skyline Loop Trail is a challenging 5.5-mile roundtrip loop hike in Mount Rainier National Park, Washington.
-It has a total elevation gain of 1,700 feet and can be hiked in either direction.
-Clockwise has more direct views of Mt Rainier but it’s the busier route.
+Skyline Loop Trail is a challenging 5.5-mile roundtrip loop hike in Mount Rainier National Park, Washington with a total elevation gain of 1,700 feet.
+It can be hiked in either direction, but clockwise is the busiest route because has more direct views of the volcano.

-We began hiking Skyline Loop Trail counter-clockwise at sunrise in August 2021.
-It’s a truly spectacular trail with waterfalls, meadows, wildflowers and horizon reaching views over mountains and volcanoes.
-We think Skyline Loop is a quintessential US hiking bucket list trail.
+We began hiking Skyline Loop Trail counter-clockwise at sunrise in August 2021 to avoid the crowds.
+It was a truly spectacular hike with waterfalls, meadows, wildflowers and horizon reaching views over mountains and volcanoes.
+It’s one of the unmissable Mt Rainier hiking trails and we think it has to be on your bucket list.

 41. Sliding Sands Trail